edcarp/2020-05-28-ttt-edinburgh/FEEDBACK.md

  ^ perhaps a longer countdown? or a timer for the total time in the room, I got caught out!
 - Practicing experience (incl. utility) via zoom is truly damaged by the inherent limitations - but it’s nothing to do with instructor training per se as nowadays there are many coercive factors in place we all have to deal with
 - Potentially could explain a little more what prep/format/aims the 90 second teaching might take (ie share screens, show lesson content?)
 - Zoom format is difficult for teaching without live coding, difficult to have whiteboard style setup +1
+- Perhaps a slightly longer practice could be considered, as that would tap into different areas, such as greater involvement of participants.
+- maybe a few more ‘online/remote’ live-coding tips would be handy to give people currently, as we’re likely to be doing more of this in future?
+- The difficulties of live coding over zoom, it can sometimes be difficult to provide feedback that is not specific to the limitations of zoom +1